openrewrite/rewrite-docs/reference/rewrite-maven-plugin.md

 The Rewrite Maven plugin offers these goals:

-* `mvn rewrite:fix` - Runs the configured recipes and applies the changes locally.
+* `mvn rewrite:run` - Runs the configured recipes and applies the changes locally.
-* `mvn rewrite:warn` - Generates warnings in the console for any recipes that would suggest changes, but doesn't make any changes.
+* `mvn rewrite:dryRun` - Generates warnings in the console for any recipes that would suggest changes, but doesn't make any changes.
-* `mvn rewrite:diff` - Generates a git-style patch file that you can review independently and then apply with `git apply target/site/rewrite/rewrite.patch`.
 * `mvn rewrite:discover` - Generate a report showing the available and applied recipes based on what Rewrite finds on your classpath.
 * `mvn rewrite:cyclonedx` - Generate a [CycloneDx](https://cyclonedx.org/) bill of materials outlining all of the project's dependencies, including transitive dependecies